 There has been a full time Ranger on Tiree since August 2010.
-Stephanie Cope, our new Ranger, was appointed in January 2017.
+Hayley Douglas, our current Ranger, was appointed in November 2019.
 The Ranger's responsibilities are to safeguard and promote the islands environment and the duties include welcoming and leafletting the drivers of camper vans, motor homes and caravans to make sure that they are informed of the need to protect the sensitive machair.
-Based in the Rural Centre and the Island Centre, the Ranger will also have the task of producing heritage brochures and leaflets for Tiree Chapels, using Tiree roads, local birds, maps and wildlife and heritage guides.
+Based in the Island Centre, the Ranger will also have the task of producing heritage brochures and leaflets for Tiree Chapels, using Tiree roads, local birds, maps and wildlife and heritage guides.

 The Ranger will also be responsible for evolving natural heritage activities for children, including working with Tiree's Beaver Scouts and youngsters at the school.
-Other areas of his workload includes disabled access, organising guided walks, off road parking areas, and reporting his Ranger activities and news in An Tirisdeach.
+Other areas of her workload includes disabled access, organising guided walks, off road parking areas, and reporting her activities and news in An Tirisdeach.

 The three year job contract is funded by Scottish Natural Heritage; Discover Tiree, and Tiree Trust.
 Ranger events and downloadable walks etc will also be publicised through the new Discover Tiree web-site and by way of the innovative new Tiree phone app, which will work on both phone and tablet.